ad1tyaaa/100days/round-1.md

 **Progress :** Completed Reference Variables, and Dynamic Memory Allocation.

 **Final Thoughts :** I finished Reference Variable and Dynamic Memory Allocation.
 Next is Macros, Inline Functions, etc. The following lecture is about a few small easy topics.
 Looking forward to it.

+## day 41 : 13 November 2023

+**Progress :** Did Dynamic Memory Allocation again, and, also revised Pointers, and solved problems from it.

+**Final Thoughts :** I redid Dynamic Memory Allocation, and revised Pointers again.
+I think I am going to revise it again.